Spetses: In wider culture

 Spetses was the basis for the island of Phraxos in John Fowles' 1965 novel The Magus.
 Many locations described in the book actually existed, including the "Lord Byron School" (the private Anargyrios and Korgialenios School of Spetses) and the "Villa Bourani" (located on the south side of the island above a popular public beach).
 Both the school and villa still exist, although the house is under private ownership.
 Fowles himself taught English at the school between the years 1951 and 1953.

 Spetses is the setting of Richard H. White's 2013 novel Miro's Knot.
 The book describes real locations on Spetses in extensive detail, with a portion of the book set on Spetsopoula.
 As of 2024, Miro's Knot is in development to be adapted into a feature film.

-Spetses is also the basis for Catherine Lind’s 2014 novel Unexpected Journeys.
-Both the apartment hotel and the tavern described exist on Spetses, though under different names.
-All the other locations described in the book are also actual, many under their real names.
-The tavern sits at the corner of the old harbour, while the hotel resides just above the small pebbled beach at the end of the new harbour.
-In the book, one of the main characters tells the island's history through the memories of his grandparents, and the novel's historical descriptions are fairly accurate, amongst other things recounting the story of Laskarina Bouboulina.

 Maggie Gyllenhaal's 2021 drama The Lost Daughter and Rian Johnson's 2022 mystery-comedy Glass Onion: A Knives Out Mystery were shot on Spetses.